SS California (1848): Gold Rush period

 The first three steamships constructed for service in the Pacific were California (1848), SS Oregon (1848) and SS Panama (1848).
 Oregon was launched on August 5, 1848 by Smith & Dimon of New York and sailed from New York for San Francisco on December 8, 1848, calling at Panama City and arriving at San Francisco on April 1, 1849.
 The Oregon was used regularly on the Panama City-San Francisco route until 1855.
 The Panama was launched on July 29, 1848.
 She sailed from New York on February 15, 1849 and arrived in San Francisco on June 4.
 The trip from Panama City to San Francisco normally took about 17 days, and slightly less time to travel from San Francisco to Panama City.
 As more steamers became available, a regular schedule for mail, passengers and cargo was a trip about every ten days to and from Panama City.

 As the gold rush continued, the very lucrative San Francisco to Panama City route soon needed more and larger paddle steamers; ten more were eventually put into service.
 California was soon dwarfed by much larger ships built to carry more passengers and freight.
 She operated regularly between San Francisco and Panama from 1849 to 1854, then was put to use as a spare steamer in 1856.
-In 1875 she was converted into a sailing ship and her engine removed.
+In 1875, she was converted into a sailing ship and her engine removed.
 Rigged as a bark, she was engaged in hauling coal-and-lumber until she wrecked near Pacasmayo Province, Peru in 1895.

-Panama Railroad

-In 1851, William H. Aspinwall and associates began construction on the Panama Railroad across Panama.
-This route started in a town called Aspinwall (now called Colon) at its Atlantic terminus.
-The Pacific terminus was Panama City, and tracks were laid in both directions until they met at the Culebra summit.
-The tracks met in January 1855, after a cost of about 5,000 lives and $8 million.
-This railroad made the sea routes via Panama very attractive, faster and reliable to travelers going to or from California even before it was completed in 1855.
-A trip that had taken 7-10 difficult and uncomfortable days was converted into a one-day train ride.
-After 1855 a trip from the East Coast to California could be reliably predicted to take about 40 days or less going either way.
-After 1855, the Panama route and the easy one-day passage across Panama essentially shut down competing routes to California across Nicaragua and Mexico.
-Most of the returning miners (it is estimated that about 20% of "Argonauts" returned east) and their gold took the Panama route.